jignesht24/Blazor/Create Component/Readme.md

 #### Summary
 Component is core item in Blazor just like mordern client framework (such as Angular).
 Here I have describe, three methods for creating component in Blazor.
 Many more methods may add in upcoming release.
 Currently Blazor is an experimental project and it is not in Production yet.

-You can view or download the source code from the GitHub link here. https://github.com/jignesht24/Aspnetcore/tree/master/Blazor/Routing